-3D Printing is Ready for Primetime
+3D Printing in Manufacturing is Ready for Primetime

 The digital factory has many names: smart factory, the factory of the future and the industry 4.0.
 To John Dulchinos, Jabil’s Vice President of Digital Manufacturing, “these definitions speak to an environment where data is pervasive and actionable.
 They allow people and machines to work together and seamlessly use the same information.”